Quick Summary

 What is Generative AI?

-Being trained on vast amounts of training datasets and diverse information sources, GenAI is capable to understand complex patterns, intricate relationships between datapoints, and formulate output based on the provided prompt.
+Being trained on vast amounts of training datasets and diverse information sources, GenAI is capable of understanding complex patterns, intricate relationships between datapoints, and formulate output based on the provided prompt.

 GenAI encompasses using advanced ML models like Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs), along with deep learning, neural networks, and transformer-based architectures.